Types of Tremolo in Tube Amplifiers

 Bias Shifting Tremolos:

 How it Works-

 These tremolos work by changing the bias to either the power tubes or a pre-amp tube in a amp.
 By changing the operating parameters of the tube the signal can be cut off momentarily and the brought back up.
 This creates the tremolo effect.
 These tend to have a very rich deep pulsating sound.
 The signal does not pass through the tremolo circuitry so they do not effect the fidelity of the signal.

 Types of bias shifting Tremolos-

 There are two types of bias shifting tremolos: one that work on the bias of the power tubes and ones that work on the bias of a pre-amp tube.
 Power tube shifting trems are generally more common and found in fixed bias amps.
 Most cathode biased use pre-amp tube bias shifting trems.

 Bias shifting trem specifically those in fixed bias amps that vary power tube bias have several issues:

 1. The bias must be set correctly for the effect to work.
-The problem with this that sometime you must bias the amp cooler than what may sound best or the trem will not function.
+The problem with this that sometimes you must bias the amp cooler than what may sound best or the trem will not function well.
 Another problem that occurs is beating sounds that can be very annoying.
 You can minimize them but not usually eliminate them.